 - Graphic designer, corporate image designer, layout/production artist, advertising artist, print production specialist, graphic illustrator, technical illustrator

 - Color consultant, furniture designer, interior designer, architectural designer, environmental designer, display designer, showroom director, visual design coordinator, textile/weaving designer

-- Art collector/appraiser, advisor to philanthropic groups, art critic and reviewer, curatorial/museum worker, editorial advisor, gallery director, periodical/mass media researcher
+- Art collector/appraiser, adviser to philanthropic groups, art critic and reviewer, curatorial/museum worker, editorial adviser, gallery director, periodical/mass media researcher

 - Manufacturing representative, industrial product development stylist

 - Teachers (all levels), advertising instructor, art educator, arts and crafts director, jeweler/metalsmith, potter, sculptor, studio artist